official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 221 Telegram 1140 Washington to FCO London, 6 September 2002, ‘PM’s visit to Camp David: Iraq’.
 222 Letter Straw to Prime Minister, 8 July 2002, ‘Iraq: Contingency Planning’.

-83
+Washington after the Rock Drill on 21 and 22 February 2003: “The inter‑agency

-Executive SummaryWashington after the Rock Drill on 21 and 22 February 2003: “The inter‑agency rehearsal for Phase IV … exposes the enormous scale of the task … Overall, planning is at a very rudimentary stage”223);
+rehearsal for Phase IV … exposes the enormous scale of the task … Overall, planning is at a very rudimentary stage”223);

-•  the need to agree with the US the nature of the UK contribution to those plans (including in the letter from Mr Hoon’s Private Office to Sir David Manning on 28 February 2003: it was “absolutely clear” that the US expected the UK to take leadership of the South‑East sector.
+*  the need to agree with the US the nature of the UK contribution to those plans (including in the letter from Mr Hoon’s Private Office to Sir David Manning on 28 February 2003: it was “absolutely clear” that the US expected the UK to take leadership of the South‑East sector.
 The UK was “currently at risk of taking on a very substantial commitment that we will have great difficulty in sustaining beyond the immediate conclusion of conflict”224); and

-•  the importance (including in the ‘UK overall plan for Phase IV’, shown to Mr Blair
+*  the importance (including in the ‘UK overall plan for Phase IV’, shown to Mr Blair

 on 7 March 2003225) of:

 * UN authorisation for the military occupation of Iraq, without which there

 would be no legal cover for certain post‑conflict tasks;

 * a UN framework for the administration and reconstruction of Iraq during the

 transition to Iraqi self‑government.